srinrealyf/indisynth/README.md

 # IndiSynth

-IndiSynth is a comprehensive synthetic data generator designed to create random and realistic (fake) data for 80+ Indian entities across multiple domains.
-It includes support for generating synthetic data for personal identity, business and tax-related data, banking, healthcare, and more.
+IndiSynth is a comprehensive synthetic data generator, designed to generate random and realistic (fake) data for 80+ Indian entities across multiple domains.
+It supports the generation of synthetic data for personal identity, business and tax-related data, banking, healthcare, and more.

 ## Installation